adelphi-ed-tech/au-courses/courses/mlearning.md

         - refer closely to the reading
         - you _must_ use the tags #reading response #sessionXX where XX refers to the class session/week
     * comments due by **end of day on Wednesday (e.g. midnight)**
-* you should try to read/post using your mobile phone and other mobile devices; some work, though, is better suited to using larger computers
-* other than reading responses, you should use your blog to post links, quotes, jokes, and other mLearning related resources
-* for questions about the course and support:
-    - post a question on your blog, you never know who may help you out
-    - for "official" support, post your question to the course site: [http://mlearnau.tumblr.com/ask](http://mlearnau.tumblr.com/ask) or contact the instructor

 Weekly topics
 ----------------------------------------------------